Riggstadt/MOSFET_VCR/MOSFET relevant Parameter extraction.md

 In our specific example the potentiometer was set to 2.922 $K\Omega$ and $I_{D}$ reached 255.6 $\mu A$, giving us the value of the threshold voltage as $V_{T}$ = 2.97V.

 #### Notes on alternative arrangements for a CCS
+**A great discussion on measuring MOSFET threshold voltage cand be found <a href="https://electronics.stackexchange.com/questions/678122/experimental-and-theoretical-determination-of-mosfet-threshold-voltage">here</a>.
+I've used it as inspiration for this section of my write-up and for checking my own efforts at deriving the threshold voltage.**

 An active device is not always required for this method, as a quicker, bench-friendlier method is to just measure $V_{GS}$ when the FET is supplied through a 0.1/1/10 $M\Omega$ resistor and the current is closer to another industry-standard current benchmark: $I_{test}=100 nA\cdot \frac{W}{L}$

 <p height = "250" align="center">